SkoolNotes/Taproot/2020BIO101/KBhBIO101AminoAcids.md

 ### Protean primary structure

-The linear order of amino acids — staring from the amino terminus (N) and moving to carbonxy terminus.
+The linear order of amino acids — staring from the amino terminus (N, exposes the _Amine_ end) and moving to carbonxy terminusi (C, exposes the _Carboxy_ terminus).

 Average protean is about 300 amino acids long.o